 A wide range of materials and techniques are taught, including drawing, painting, computer graphics, printmaking, ceramics, card, wire and plaster sculpture and collage.
 Looking at art from different cultures and times is also an important aspect of our curriculum and the boys will be challenged into thinking about why artists work in the way they do, taking into consideration the historical context.
-Sketchbooks and folders are provided and used for short preps and classwork and ipads are used in a variety of ways to extend, support and generate art.
+Sketchbooks and folders are provided and used for classwork and iPads are used in a variety of ways to extend, support and generate art.